Alethio/pantheon/docs/EthStats/Lite-Network-Health-Monitor.md

 ## Statistics

-Statistics displayed by the Network Health Explorer:
+Statistics displayed by the Network Health Monitor include:

-* Nodes in the network with specific metrics about the last received block such as block number, block hash, transaction count, and uncle count, block time and propagation time
+* Nodes in the network.
+Metrics for nodes include:
+    - Information about the last received block such as block number, block hash, transaction count, uncle count, block time and propagation time
-* Node information including connected peers, whether the node is  mining, hash rate, latency, and uptime
+    - Connected peers, whether the node is mining, hash rate, latency, and uptime
 * Charts for Block Time, Block Difficulty, Block Gas Limit, Block Uncles, Block Transactions, Block Gas Used, Block Propagation Histogram, and Top Miners
 * IP based geolocation overview
 * Node logs.
 Node logs display the data sent by a node
 * Block history.
-Block history provides the ability to go back in time and playback the block propagation throughout the nodes
+Block history provides the ability to go back in time and playback the block propagation through the nodes

 ## Components

 The Network Health Monitor consists of:

 * [Server](https://github.com/Alethio/ethstats-network-server).
-Consumes data received from nodes from the client.
+Consumes node data received from the client.

 * [Client](https://github.com/Alethio/ethstats-cli).
 A client must be started for each node in the network.